top of page

 LTspice schematic inside ZIP file:

-A new addition for Jan 2024 - A simple Colpitts oscillator with a.m. modulation for use as a short-range ~4mW a.m transmitter:
+A new addition for Jan 2026 - A simple Colpitts oscillator with a.m. modulation for use as a short-range a.m. transmitter.

-Transistor collector time domain a.m. waveform and spectrum:
+Below are L2 time domain inductor current a.m. waveform and spectrum plots.

 bottom of page